klovric/scdrm/README.md

 Finally, the Git commit IDs are stored in local host vars files for change tracking.

-#You will have to exit shell once again to logout from the server.

 These will ensure the change process is respected and will safely close the changes to the system with Git and AIDE.